-When I got my first mirrorless camera, I was all too happy to ditch my bloated DSLR.
+When I got my first mirrorless camera, a Fujifilm X-Pro1, I was excited to ditch my bloated DSLR.
 For the first time in years, I had a reasonably-sized camera with truly professional image quality — and I was excited to pair it with the exact right strap.

 …except it wasn’t.

 Shockingly, every present-day strap suffered from at least one of the issues I’d noted three decades ago — unnecessary bulk, clumsy hardware under my hand (where it’s most annoying), or metal that could damage my camera and lenses — so I decided to make my own.